-Increased remote working is presenting more opportunities for cyber-attacker, and organisations just starting to use remote desktop protocols for work may be more susceptible to a cyber-attack.
+Increased remote working is presenting more opportunities for cyber-attackers, and organizations just starting to use remote desktop protocols for work may be more susceptible to a cyber-attack.
 For instance, individuals may log in remotely from home networks that use less secure hardware.

 Cyber actors have already taken advantage of people seeking information on the pandemic.
 COVID-19 is increasing the occurrence of phishing and “social engineering” events, with information about the virus used as the hook.

-Organisations should proactively remind employees that good digital hygiene is even more critical when connecting to networks remotely.
-The burden may fall on employees at home to conduct activities such as patching and updating systems, logging out when not working or using networks, physically securing computers, following proper procedures about handling private data, and using robust passwords for devices and home wi-fi.
+Organizations should proactively remind employees that good digital hygiene is even more critical when connecting to networks remotely.
+The burden may fall on employees at home to conduct activities such as patching and updating systems, logging out when not working or using networks, physically securing computers, following proper procedures about handling private data, and using robust passwords for devices and home Wi-Fi.

 Demand on web communication tools will increase, so system availability may be reduced.
 System outages or degradation will interrupt operations, causing loss of revenue and additional expense.